Illustration by Wisdom Baty

 - Leadership Development Organizations: Organizations focused on leadership development may apply to the Field Foundation for funding to cover the costs of nonprofit leaders working in the realms of Justice or Art to attend their leadership programs.
 The organization must apply on behalf of preselected program recipients allowing Field Foundation to weigh in on the final recipient.
 Individuals are not eligible to apply on their own behalf.

-- Field Foundation Graduate Internship: Graduate students pursuing a Master’s Degree in Social Work at a Chicago university may apply for a ten-month academic year internship.
+- Field Foundation Graduate Fellowship: Graduate students pursuing a Master’s Degree at a Chicago university may apply for a ten-month academic year fellowship.
 The program is a supervised field placement at the foundation offering field work and philanthropic experience.
-Past interns have applied through their school to gain credit towards their degree.
-Interns learn all aspects of the Field Foundation grantmaking process by reviewing grant proposals, conducting site visits, and formulating grant recommendations, and provide written documentation for the Foundation’s staff and Board of Directors.
-Interns also work on special projects.
-Applicants may apply in late January for an internship during the following academic year (September through May).
-For more information click here.
+Past fellows have applied through their school to gain credit towards their degree.
+Fellows learn all aspects of the Field Foundation grantmaking process by reviewing grant proposals, conducting site visits, and formulating grant recommendations, and provide written documentation for the Foundation’s staff and Board of Directors.
+Fellows also work on special projects.
+Applicants may apply in late January for an fellowship during the following academic year (September through May).
+Read more information here.

 Goals: Increase individual leadership capacity by supporting leaders and their organizations.
 Strengthen connections between rising and existing leaders across communities by growing leaders’ networks and social capital.
 Utilize a risk learning strategy to discover what successful leaders need by giving leaders the room and capital to discover their most productive self; with an eventual goal of racially diversifying and thereby strengthening civic leadership in Chicago.